Joeccp/SBA/README.md

 ## Getting started

-*You may want to check out the online version of this documentation instead: <https://joeccp.github.io/SBA/>*
+*If you are reading from the GitHub repository, you may want to check out the online version of this documentation instead: <https://joeccp.github.io/SBA/>*

 ### Requirements
 - Windows 10/11